 Transfer Inventory/Accession Record (and add accession to Accession Record)*

 (* these documents are collected from organizations outside of CAS when curating their materials at CAS)

 Photo Log from field

 GENERAL PROJECT RECORDS:

 Copy of final report

-Documents and forms are to be placed in archivally stable file folders that are labeled with the Project Name/Year, Permit #, File Contents, and the submitting agency.
-Use protective sleeves for documents that are dirty (soil and/or food stains, etc.), have torn or frayed edges, or that have been written or drawn on with pencil lead.
+Documents and forms are to be placed in archivally stable file folders that are labeled lightly in pencil with the Project Name/Year, Permit #, and File Contents.
+Use protective sleeves for documents that are dirty (soil and/or food stains, etc.).

 Include a simple project history with the records that clearly states the official project name, permit number, counties involved, and the dates of work.
 List the names of the principal investigator, the project archaeologist and the names of the crewmembers.
 Use complete names.
 Also, state the nature of the work conducted (e.g. pedestrian survey, testing, etc.) and who the work was completed for (i.e. City of San Marcos, Texas State University-San Marcos).